 Kid Rock opens Detroit's new arena, blocks newspaper from attending

-Rocker-turned-maybe-politician Kid Rock retaliated this week after a Detroit media outlet published a “f----- up story” saying Rock didn't deserve to open the city's new taxpayer-funded sports arena because of his racist attitudes.
+Rocker-turned-maybe-politician Kid Rock retaliated this week after a Detroit media outlet published a “f--ked up story” saying Rock didn't deserve to open the city's new taxpayer-funded sports arena because of his racist attitudes.

 Rock denied the Detroit Free Press a press pass to attend Tuesday night's opening gig at the $862 million Little Caesars Arena.